General Cycling Tips

 - Be careful of painted lines and manhole covers in wet conditions – they can be extremely slippery.

 - Don't use a mobile phone or listen to music while cycling.
+Keep an ear out for other traffic.

 - Don't ride alongside or directly behind lorries and buses - they can't always see you in their mirrors.